Skip to content

 5. The Commission evaluates whether the standard effectively meets the essential requirements.

-6. If yes, it publishes the reference in the Official Journal of the European Union (OJEU, C series).
+6. If yes, it publishes the reference in the Official Journal of the European Union (OJEU) by Commission implementing decision.

 7. From this publication, correct application of the standard creates the presumption of conformity.